 Leveraging our heritage and expertise in these areas, we are uniquely positioned to marry these challenges with latest developments in DLT.
 Whilst the wider DLT community is largely focusing on instantaneous settlement, within the physical economy there are many factors outside of the market’s control such as the weather and geo-political factors that may restrict gains in instantaneous settlement that we see greater value in:

 We deal with assets which are often stored in warehouses, silos, sheds, containers, barges and trains…or all the above.
 We ensure that these assets are transparently represented – from their location, grade, quantity and provenance to give confidence to the financial markets to interact with them.
 Today, this is mostly done through traditional methods such as the issuance of paper in a market that is historically resistant to incremental or wholesale change and remains highly susceptible to fraudulent activity.

-It should be noted that DLT would not remove the need for storage inspections and strict legal governance of the ecosystem but would provide a more robust framework to underpin these activities.
+It should be noted that DLT won’t remove the need for storage inspections and strict legal governance of any ecosystem but would provide a more robust framework to underpin these activities.
 Kynetix is at the forefront of initiatives in this space working with a workable number of participants including investment banks, storage owners and additional expertise from Imperial College London.

 If you would like to know more about this service or anything else, please get in touch and a member of our team will get back to you.

 Some of our clients